Enda Kenny: 2017

-Viral St. Patrick's Day White House Speech
+St. Patrick's Day White House Speech

-Enda Kenny's speech about the value of immigration in front of then US president Donald Trump went viral in March 2017 and was widely praised.
-Mr Kenny’s address, which he delivered at a St Patrick’s Day event on Capitol Hill, made no reference to Mr Trump’s policies.
-However, it was interpreted in sections of the US and UK media as a thinly veiled criticism of Mr Trump’s plans to ban immigration from certain Muslim countries and to build a wall along the Mexican border.
+Enda Kenny's speech on the value of immigration in front of the US president Donald Trump went viral in March 2017 and was widely praised.
+A video clip of part of the speech had over 30 million views in just two days.

-The speech garnered much attention in the United States media.
-Occupy Democrats showcased the video on their Facebook page with the headline “Irish PM SCHOOLS Trump: ‘St Patrick Was An Immigrant’ Right to Trump’s face!”.
-Vox covered the story with a headline reading "Watch Ireland’s prime minister bash Trump’s anti-immigration views just feet away from Trump" while The New York Times reported the speech under the headline: "Irish Premier Uses St Patrick's Day Ritual to Lecture Trump on Immigration."

-In his speech Mr Kenny said St Patrick was an immigrant and was, in many ways, the patron saint of immigrants along with being the patron saint of Ireland.
-"Four decades before Lady Liberty lifted her lamp, we were the wretched refuse on the teeming shore.
-We believed in the shelter of America, in the compassion of America, in the opportunity of America.
-We came and became Americans."

-A video of a section of the speech was posted on the Channel 4 Facebook page on the morning of St Patrick's Day.
-The video clip went viral with over 30 million views in just two days.

-United Ireland Clause
+United Ireland clause

 During the Brexit negotiations of 2017, Enda Kenny insisted on the inclusion of a united Ireland clause.
-The text spelled out that in the event of a future unity referendum in Ireland, as envisaged by the Good Friday Agreement, Northern Ireland would automatically rejoin the European Union.
+The text spelt out that in the event of a future unity referendum in Ireland, as envisaged by the Good Friday Agreement, Northern Ireland would automatically rejoin the European Union.

 The British government attempted to block the insertion of the Irish unity clause into the text of an extraordinary summit of EU leaders at the end of April, with Irish officials being subjected to what one source described as 'a sustained diplomatic offensive' by Britain.
-Officials from the British Department for Exiting the EU tried to set up a phone call between Prime Minister Theresa May and Mr Kenny on the issue.
-However, the officials were told that the phone call would not happen, and that Mr Kenny was 'sticking to his guns'.
+Officials from the British Department for Exiting the EU tried to set up a phone call between Prime Minister Theresa May and Kenny on the issue.
+However, the officials were told that the phone call would not happen, and that Kenny was 'sticking to his guns'.
 Enda Kenny requested the clause and it was unanimously adopted by the other 26 member states.
 Political Editor Daniel McConnell argues that the specific mention of Irish unity, known as 'the Kenny text' in the Brexit talks agenda, was Kenny's crowning achievement.